El Chocón Dam: Dam structure

+Reservoir

 The dam forms a reservoir of colossal proportions.
 The flooded area covers approximately 816 km², although other estimates raise the figure to 860 km², making it one of the largest artificial bodies of water in Argentina.

 The reservoir's average depth is 24.7 meters, with a maximum depth reaching 60 meters.
 In terms of capacity, it can store approximately 20,600 cubic hectometers of water, equivalent to 20.6 billion cubic meters.
 Some sources record a value closer to 20,155 hm³, a difference attributable to variations in calculation methods and the lake's operating level.

 These data are consistent with specialized literature, confirming the magnitude of the reservoir popularly known as the "inland sea of Patagonia."